 Storage & Meal Prep

-- Refrigerator: Store the shrimp, rice, veggies, and toppings separately in airtight containers in the fridge for up to 3 days.
+- Store: Keep shrimp, rice, toppings, and sauce separate for up to 3 days.

 You Asked, I Answered